shrirama2002/TutorApp/README.md

 This Project will contain
 - A signup page
 - A login page
+- landing page
+- A homepage for user
-- A home/landing page
+- A dashboard for admin
 - A add books page
+- A edit book page
-- A view all books page
+- A view all chapters
+- A add chapter page
-- open a specific book page
+- A edit chapter page
+few utilities like delete book,delete chapter
 And much more

 Commands: